cyberark/conjur-oss-helm-chart/conjur-oss/README.md

   ./conjur-oss
 ```

-### Custom install
+### Custom Installation

+All important chart values can be customized and the following shows how to install
+a specific version of Conjur, enable additional Kubernetes-API authentications,
+generate self-signed SSL certificates, expose Conjur outside of the cluster,
-Install a specific version of Conjur, expose it outside the cluster with external domain name, automatic LetsEncrypt certificates, connect to a remote database.
+and configure it to connect to a remote database:

 **custom-values.yaml**